Władysław Szpilman

 Szpilman studied piano at music academies in Berlin and Warsaw.
-He became a popular performer on Polish radio and in concert.
-Confined within the Warsaw ghetto after the German invasion of Poland, Szpilman spent two years in hiding.
-Towards the end of his concealment, he was helped by Wilm Hosenfeld, a German officer who detested Nazi policies.
-After World War II, Szpilman resumed his career on Polish radio.
+He became a popular performer on Polish Radio and in concert.
+Confined within the Warsaw Ghetto after the German invasion of Poland, Szpilman spent two years in hiding.
+Following the Warsaw Uprising and the subsequent destruction of the city, he was helped by Wilm Hosenfeld, a German officer who detested Nazi policies.
+After World War II, Szpilman resumed his career on Polish Radio.
 Szpilman was also a prolific composer; his output included hundreds of songs and many orchestral pieces.
+Szpilman was also recognized as the most famous of the "Robinson Crusoes", a term referring to Poles who survived in the ruins of Warsaw after the Warsaw Uprising.

 Career as a pianist

 Szpilman began his study of the piano at the Chopin Academy of Music in Warsaw, Poland, where he studied piano with Aleksander Michałowski and Józef Śmidowicz, first- and second-generation pupils of Franz Liszt.
 In 1931, he was a student of the prestigious Academy of Arts in Berlin, Germany, where he studied with Artur Schnabel, Franz Schreker, and Leonid Kreutzer.
 After Adolf Hitler was appointed Chancellor of Germany in 1933, Szpilman returned to Warsaw, where he quickly became a celebrated pianist and composer of both classical and popular music.
 Primarily a soloist, he was also the chamber music partner of such acclaimed violinists as Roman Totenberg, Ida Haendel and Henryk Szeryng, and in 1934, he toured Poland with U.S. violinist, Bronislav Gimpel.

 On 5 April 1935, Szpilman joined the Polish Radio, where he worked as a pianist performing classical and jazz music.
 His compositions at this time included orchestral works, piano pieces, and also music for films, as well as roughly 50 songs, many of which became quite popular in Poland.
 At the time of the German invasion of Poland in September 1939, he was a celebrity and a featured soloist at the Polskie Radio, which was bombed on 23 September 1939, shortly after broadcasting the last Chopin recital played by Szpilman.
 The Nazi occupiers established the General Government, and created ghettos in many Polish cities, including Warsaw.
 Szpilman and his family did not yet need to find a new residence, as their apartment was already in the ghetto area.